-Novel writing is an adventure; it can be both terrifying and exciting.
+Novel writing can be both exciting and terrifying.

-You have a story in your head but it’s hard to know how to begin.
-You want the narrative to be meaningful, captivating, and unforgettable, but you’re not how to create the story arcs that will make it so!
+You have a story in your head, but knowing how to begin is hard.
+You want the narrative to be meaningful and relatable to your readers, but you’re not sure how to create the story arcs that will make it so!

 I know that when I first started writing fiction, I didn’t even finish a book until my third try!
 All these years later, those first few ideas I had are still sitting there as half-finished books.
 Each time, I lost my way and couldn’t finish the novel.
 So frustrating!

 What might have helped me back then?
 Knowing more about story structure and how important it is!
-Understanding narrative structures can help you craft the perfect tale.
+Understanding narrative structures can help you write an amazing story.

 In this article, we’ll go through different types of stories and the structures that will work best for them.
 You’ll learn how to successfully structure a story, no matter what genre or style you are working with.
 Plus, we’ll look at some real-life examples so that you can see these concepts in action.